yhuelf/yhuelf.github.io/_posts/2021-09-30-pg_stat_statements_bottleneck.md

 reason, the client decreased this value to `1000`.
 He probably assumed that the performance penalty of having pg_stat_statements loaded would be lesser, but on the contrary it resulted in a much bigger one.
 The documentation doesn't say anything about the danger of setting this value too low.
-Only recently, in version 14, we can rely on the view `pg_stat_statements_info`, containing the counter `dealloc`and the timestamp `stats_reset`, to get an idea about whether or not this parameter is set too low.
+Only recently, in version 14,
+we can rely on the view `pg_stat_statements_info`, containing the counter `dealloc`and the timestamp `stats_reset`, to get an idea about whether or not this parameter is set too low.
+On my 4-cpu machine, the performance drop is noticeable with more than 700 deallocations per second, but to be on the safe side, I would recommend to increase this parameter if there's more than 10 deallocations per second, also in order to avoid the extra CPU cost of these deallocations.
+For PostgreSQL versions prior to `14`, there's no simple way of knowing if this parameter is set high enough, but the presence of slow queries that shouldn't be slow in your logs is a good hint.
+Anyway, I would recommend sticking with the default value of `pg_stat_statements.max`, or increasing it, but never decreasing it.

 _license: © 2021 -- [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)_